 We are all searching for things that will make us feel complete.
 Believing things like, If I just get that degree, that business, that item.
 Then I will be complete.
-You might not call it the word complete, you might call it happiness.
-Words get in the way sometimes.
+You might not call it the word complete, you might call it happiness or success.

 Sometimes we have an idea, a true moment of inspiration where we just receive a thought that came from our inner being.
 Most of us instantly abandon that seed and look for concrete verification in the physical world.
 We might search the idea on the internet to see if it's trending, popular or even worse we might ask people, who depending on their perspective, can skew your mindset.
 In doing so, we abandon our inner being in search of a sense of completeness in the physical world.

-I've spent years reading spiritual knowledge from all the ages and they all say the same things in different words, and I see this despite what continent or time it came from.
+I've spent years reading spiritual knowledge from all ages and different cultures, they all say the same things in different words.
 They all advise; one has to master the inner self in spite of the many distractions in the physical world.

-Rudolf Steiner encapsulate this perfectly in his book published in 1944, he wrote:
+Rudolf Steiner encapsulates this perfectly in his book published in 1944, he wrote:

 The waves of outward life press in upon the inner man from all sides, if, instead of mastering this outward life, he is mastered by it.
 Such a man is like a plant which tries to expand in a cleft in the rock, and is stunted in its growth, until new space is given it.
 No outward forces can supply space to the inner man.
 It can only be supplied by the inner calm which man himself gives to his soul.
 Outward circumstances can only alter the course of his outward life; they can never awaken the inner spiritual man.
 The student must himself give birth to a new and higher man within him.